-LIM result in GC1
+LIM result of GC1

 Fig. 12 showed the results solved by LIM modeling with different algorithms.
 The black dots in Fig. 12 marked the values solved by the most parsimonious method, whereas the pink dots labeled the mean values from MCMC algorithms with 10,000 iterations.
 Except for the interaction flow between meiofauna and macrofauna (MEI→MAC), all solutions solved by the most parsimonious method underestimated the flow quantity.
 Note that the x-scale was expressed in exponential form with base 10.